Using a GPU on Managed Kubernetes

 Manifest Explanation

-For more details on how the NVIDIA toolkit works, refer to the official documentation on GitHub.
+For more information on how the NVIDIA toolkit works, you can consult the official documentation on GitHub.

 Deployment and Verification